James Runcie

 James Robert Runcie (born 7 May 1959) is a British novelist, documentary filmmaker, television producer and playwright.
 He is a Fellow of the Royal Society of Literature and a visiting professor at Bath Spa University and was Commissioning Editor for Arts on BBC Radio 4 from 2016 to 2020.

 Early life and education

 Runcie was born in Cambridge, the son of Robert Runcie, later Archbishop of Canterbury, and Rosalind Runcie, a classical pianist.
 He was educated at the Dragon School in Oxford, Marlborough College, and Trinity Hall, Cambridge.

-In 1981, he earned a first-class English degree from Cambridge University.
+In 1981, he earned a First Class English degree from the University of Cambridge.
 After Cambridge, Runcie went on to attend Bristol Old Vic Theatre School briefly.

 Writing

 Runcie has written the novels The Discovery of Chocolate (2001), The Colour of Heaven (2003), Canvey Island (2006), East Fortune (2009) and The Great Passion (2022).

 In 2012, the publication of Sidney Chambers and the Shadow of Death drew a favourable critical reception.
 The book, which consists of six short stand-alone mysteries, is the first in a series of six works of detective fiction, entitled The Grantchester Mysteries.
 The second, Sidney Chambers and the Perils of the Night, was published in 2013.
 The third, Sidney Chambers and the Problem of Evil, was published in 2014, followed by Sidney Chambers and the Forgiveness of Sins in 2015 and then Sidney Chambers and the Dangers of Temptation in 2016.
 The series concluded with Sidney Chambers and the Persistence of Love in 2017, but a prequel, The Road to Grantchester, was published in 2019.

 Runcie's prequel to The Grantchester Mysteries, The Road to Grantchester is set in the years from 1943 to 1951 and features Sidney Chambers' war-service with the Scots Guards in Italy, his first main love, his decision to become a clergyman, and his curacy amidst the ruins of post-war Coventry.
 It was published in March 2019.

 Runcie is published by Bloomsbury Publishing.
 His sleuth novels have been adapted as an ITV drama titled Grantchester.
 Filmed on location in Grantchester, Cambridge and London, the initial six-part series was shown in the UK in the autumn of 2014.
 The second to fifth series were broadcast in 2016, 2017, 2019, and 2020 respectively.

 Runcie also writes lifestyle pieces about family and literature for major UK newspapers.